Peugeot Logo Survey – What People Think About New Lion

 1) From “full lion” to “lion head”

 The previous era’s badge often used a more three-dimensional full-lion style (depending on model and market), while the 2021 design focuses on a stylized lion head.
+The practical impact is that the lion head generally:

 • reads more clearly at small sizes